 Next, take action to address those vulnerabilities.
 This could include upgrading the security on your e-commerce site or moving away from storing cardholder data at all.
 Unless you’re using some kind of recurring billing system, there’s no need to keep cardholder data on file.

-You can run loyalty programs through a person’s email or phone number, and your e-commerce platform should be able to track transactions for remarketing campaigns without storing credit card numbers or other financial data.
+You can run loyalty programs through a person’s email or phone number, limiting the need for sensitive information.
+Additionally, many e-commerce platforms act as secure third-party processors, which can track transactions for remarketing campaigns without storing credit card numbers or other financial data.

-Lastly, submit your compliance reports to the bank or card brands with which you do business (e.g., Visa, MasterCard, American Express or Discover).
+Lastly, submit your compliance reports to the banks or card brands with which you do business (e.g., Visa, MasterCard, American Express, or Discover).
 You can gain additional guidance for compliance and also avoid penalties and fees that could arise from failing to adhere to PCI compliance standards.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.